gifford-lab/caffe-cnn/README.md

 ### Install Caffe and pycaffe
 Following [instruction](http://caffe.berkeleyvision.org/installation.html) to install Caffe and pycaffe.

-### Prepare training data
+### Prepare data
+All the data should be put under $model_topdir$/data/, where `model_topdir` is the top folder of the output.

+In the near future, we will provide the user with a script to generate all the data needed for CNN application on 1-D genomic sequence.

+#### Actual data
-Training, validating and testing data should be prepared as 4-D matrix iteration * channel * width * height in HDF5 format.
+Training, validating and testing data should be prepared as 4-D matrix with dimension _iteration * channel * width * height_ in HDF5 format.

 In deep learning, the data size are usually enormous, making it hard to load the datasets into memory.
 A good practice is to partition the dataset into small batches.

+#### Data manifest
-For train/valid/test set, we require the user to provide a txt file that specify the ABSOLUTE path to all the hdf5 files, one row per batch.
+For each of train/valid/test set, we require the user to provide a txt file  to specify the ABSOLUTE PATH of all the HDF5 batches.

-+ train.txt
-+ valid.txt
-+ test.txt

-For example if we have the following TRAINING data files:
+For example if we have the following TRAINING data files under $model_topdir$/data/

 + train.batch0.hd5
 + train.batch1.hd5